NathanPepperoni/adventOfCodeJsTemplate/README.md

-# adventOfCode template
+# Advent of Code

-This repo is intended to be forked for each new year for Advent Of Code (https://adventofcode.com)
+This repo is intended to help quickly solve advent of code problems (https://adventofcode.com).
+The code in this project is intended to create a quick development loop with as little effort as possible for each star/day.

-# CLI option
+# CLI options

 You can run by star, or by day